MrIbrahem/svg_translate_py/README.md

 - Extract translations from SVG files with multilingual content
 - Inject translations into SVG files that lack them
-- Preserve original formatting and attributes
+- Preserve original formatting and attributes during injection
-- Create backups before modifying files
 - Support for dry-run mode to preview changes
-- Case-insensitive matching option
+- Case-insensitive matching option for extraction
-- Comprehensive logging
+- Comprehensive logging for both workflows

 ## Installation